satrianovian20/Offline-ai-chat-coding-gui/README.md

 ## 💖 Support This Project
 If this project helped you and you'd like to support its development, you can donate via:
-👉 To get the source code, you can donate via:

 - 💸 [Saweria](https://saweria.co/satrianovian20)
 - ☕ [PayPal](https://www.paypal.com/paypalme/satrianovian)